AdobeDocs/campaign.en/help/technotes/upgrades/console.md

 +++Is the 64-bit version of Campaign v8 Client Console compatible with 32-bit computers?

-No. The 64-bit version of Campaign v8 Client Console only supports 64-bit computers only.
+No. The 64-bit version of Campaign v8 Client Console supports 64-bit computers only.

 +++